 On 1 October 2022, the new Rules of Arbitration of the Bahrain Chamber for Dispute Resolution ("BCDR") came into effect.
+The rules are available in Arabic, English and French, all three version being equally authoritative.
 As prescribed by Article 1.1 of the 2017 BCDR Rules of Arbitration, which immediately preceded the 2022 Rules, these new rules will automatically be applied in any arbitration commenced with BCDR on or after 1 October 2022.

 The 2022 Rules include two important entirely new provisions reflecting developing practice and procedures.

 In common with a number of other leading institutions, including the International Court of Arbitration of the International Chamber of Commerce (ICC) and the Hong Kong International Arbitration Centre (HKIAC), BCDR has introduced a new rule requiring the disclosure by the relevant party of the existence of any third-party funding arrangement entered into at any time before or during the arbitration, and of the identity of the third-party funder.

 The purpose of this provision is to ensure that arbitrators (or prospective arbitrators) can fully assess the existence of any conflict of interest that may arise from the involvement of a third-party funder in support of one or more of the disputing parties, and that the tribunal may take account of the impact (if any) of a funding arrangement on the costs of the arbitration.